 Do It For the Love

-Do It for the Love provides up to four concert or music festival tickets to events in the United States or Canada.
+Do It for the Love is a very specific type of veteran wish program.
+They provide up to four concert or music festival tickets to events in the United States or Canada.
 Some events are limited to two tickets.
-The organization prefers that you choose an event reasonably close to your home, as they can only provide up to $250 in travel reimbursement.
+In addition to your concert tickets, the organization also tries to coordinate a meet-and-greet with the artist.

 In order to be eligible for tickets from Do It For the Love, you must have been wounded in the line of duty.
 A PTSD diagnosis also counts.
 Adults with life-threatening medical conditions and children with severe challenges are also eligible.